Let me share 3 email marketing strategies that has worked for me along with pros and cons of each so you can choose the best for your niche

 2b.
 EBook + Free Course Strategy

-3. Waiting list / Invite Only Strategy
+3. Waiting list / Invite-Only Strategy

-The waiting list strategy is where you have a paid product but not everyone can just be a member by paying and needs an invite to become a paid member.
+The waiting list strategy is where you have a paid product, but not everyone can be a member by paying.
+Or it is still not open for all.
+One needs an invite to become a member.
 Users can sign up to request an invite or be on the waiting list to be invited.

 - Works well when you can provide a valid reason for not accepting new members.

 - Not allowing readers to become customers may not always work unless you have an excellent reason to do so.